 One of the common claims I get is, “Everyone hates this change.”

-It’s true that “You can’t please everyone,” and nowhere is that truer than when it comes to technological change.
+It’s true that “You can’t please everyone,” and nowhere is that truer than with technological change.

-Perhaps it was simply your turn not to be pleased.
+Perhaps it was your turn not to be pleased.

-Perhaps the testing performed on the product indicated that the majority of people liked that change that you and your friends hate.
+Perhaps the testing performed on the product showed that most people liked the change you and your friends hate.

 Which leads me to the point I want you to walk away with.

-Change is inevitable in life, particularly when it comes to computers and technology.
+Change is inevitable, particularly for computers and technology.

-So, when faced with an unexpected change of some sort — be it in your formerly-favorite application or the operating system you’ve used for years — what are you going to do?
+So, when faced with an unexpected change, be it in your formerly favorite application or the operating system you’ve used for years, what are you going to do?
+Make a choice.
+You may:

-Even if you choose the latter, extreme solution, if you do it out of a rational evaluation rather than an angry reaction, you’ll end up in a significantly better place.
+Even if you choose the latter, if you do it out of a rational evaluation rather than an angry reaction, you’ll end up in a significantly better place.

 Give change a chance.
 You don’t need to accept every change, but if you can accept its inevitability, you’ll have a much better time of it.